 For most retail investors, commission cost of trading should be the most important factor in choosing an online broker.
 In this sense, SAXO Capital is the best online brokerage available for Singaporeans.
 For instance, most firms have a minimum commission of S$25 for transactions below S$50,000.
 This means that, if you only buy S$1,000 worth of a particular stock, you will have to pay 2.5% in commission right off the bat!
 For bigger trades, brokers typically charge about 0.25% per dollar on average (which decreases to about 0.18% per dollar for orders above S$100,000).
 For people who trade frequently, such cost can build up quickly.
 Therefore, an investor should attempt to minimise cost of transactions as much as possible.

 Below is a summary chart of SAXO's offerings, which you can compare to others in our summary table at the bottom.
-As you can see, SAXO has a variety of offerings at rock bottom prices, making it ideal for both casual investors and advanced traders alike.
+As you can see, SAXO has a variety of offerings at rock bottom prices, making it ideal for both casual investors and advanced traders or small and big investors alike.
 For instance, most brokers charge a CFD share financing cost of 6-7%, but SAXO charges only about 5%.
+It also has one of the lowest spreads for FX trades in the market, as you can see in our comparison of City Index and SAXO.

 Lastly, our analysts have also tried all available online trials of each online brokerage offering, have found SAXO's user interface to be the most intuitive and the easiest to use.
 Combining price competitive, market access and ease of use, SAXO Capital, in our opinion, provides one of the best offerings for investors and traders alike.